Optimal High Frequency Training Workout for Natural Lifters

 - Arnold press - 3 x 8 reps

 Keep rest periods at a consistent 60 to 90 seconds, whatever is comfortable.
-If you notice on your last day of the weekly program I combine exercises from the previous days, this will help with adaptation and practicing form of the lifts, especially the squat.
+If you notice on your last day of the weekly program I combine exercises from the previous days, this will help with adaptation and practice form of the lifts, especially the squat.

-Keep weight at something you can handle to prevent injury, my tip to increase weight is whey you can surpass the rep range in a set and it feels comfortable and not extremely challenging, but only up the weight by 5 pounds, adapt from that, and continue.
+Keep weight at something you can handle to prevent injury, my tip to increase weight is whey you can surpass the rep range in a set and it feels comfortable and not extremely challenging, but only up to the weight by 5 pounds, adapt from that, and continue.
 The frequency of the body parts being trained will induce hypertrophy.
 If your body is comfortable with adding isolation work for your arms or calves, feel free to moderately do so if you wish.

-Also you MUST have your diet in check before starting such a program.
+Also, you MUST have your diet in check before starting such a program.

-My Story with High Frequency TrainingWhen I first started lifting I did the Steve Reeve's full body workout and got great results.
+My Story with High-Frequency TrainingWhen I first started lifting I did the Steve Reeve's full body workout and got great results.
 Once I matured out of that I switched to a lower volume upper lower split (another form of frequency training, training a body part twice a week) which gave me dramatic results for the longest time until no matter what I did with exercise selection, rest period, intensity, and rep ranges the program seemed a bit too easy.

 Everyone at my gym recommended I switch to a classic body part split for maximum gains.
 I fell into the trap of seeing photos of great bodybuilders and others in real life doing a body part split and they looked great.
 I figured I could get the same results, so I went for it!
 Worst decision I ever made!